 Gerald Richards is the Chief Executive Officer of 826 National.
-With twenty years of management and development experience at national nonprofit organizations, including the Network for Teaching Entrepreneurship where he served as the Executive Director of the Bay Area office, Gerald is a respected trainer and sought after speaker on topics of youth and education access.
-He is interviewed regularly on these topics and has appeared on NBC’s Nightly News with Brian Williams, CNN’s Anderson Cooper’s 360, and The Michael Eric Dyson Show, as well as in articles in publications including The San Francisco Examiner and Inc. Magazine.
+With more than twenty years of management and development experience at national nonprofit organizations, Gerald is a respected trainer and sought after speaker on topics of youth and education access.
+He is interviewed regularly on these topics and has appeared on NBC’s Nightly News, CNN’s Anderson Cooper’s 360, and The Michael Eric Dyson Show, as well as in articles in publications including the Huffington Post and Inc. Magazine.
 He has also served as an education expert for national marketing campaigns promoting creativity in and outside the classroom.
-In 2008, he was named one of 101 African-American Champions for Youth in the Bay Area.

 Kait Steele is the Director of Field Operations for 826 National.
 Kait was a founding member of 826CHI, serving as the organization’s first Programs Coordinator and later as its Director of Education.
 During her seven-year tenure in Chicago, Kait played a key role in program and curriculum development, some of which is featured in the 826 National publication Don’t Forget to Write.
 Prior to joining the 826 community, Kait taught creative writing and wrote development and communications materials at the Woodstock School located in the foothills of the Indian Himalayas.
 Kait holds a BA in English/Creative Writing from Northwestern University with an emphasis in poetry.